alexa-games/litexa/docs/book/deployment.md

-The simplest way to authorize AWS is to complete the aws-cli installation, and then use the profile name you set up in the `awsProfile` field in your litexa config.
+The simplest way to authorize AWS is to complete the aws-cli installation, and then use the profile name you set up in the `awsProfile` field in your Litexa config.

 See: [Installing the AWS CLI]( https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) for